AvacWeb/Avac-Selector-Engine/README.md

 Avac Selector Engine
 ===============================
-According to Closure-Compiler: Size = 9KB, Compiled size = 5KB.
-Woop!
+Original Size:	3.61KB gzipped (10.45KB uncompressed)
+Compiled Size:	2.07KB gzipped (5.44KB uncompressed)

-This is basically the same as the rest of them, a CSS Selector Engine, but its also very fast and lightweight.
+This is basically the same as the rest of them, a CSS3 Selector Engine, but its also very fast and lightweight.
 It has an abundance of helpful pseudo's, but I dislike all of the silly '-of-type' or 'nth' selectors, maybe will be added in the future.
 See further down for selectors.

 ```javascript
 $avac('div.className > [href]');